Killarney and The Ring of Kerry

 Resplendent of when Leprechauns danced the rock mounds, this is a magical area.

-Your mind can really expound and visualise exactly why this is the ‘green country of the world’.
+Your mind can really expound and visualize exactly why this is the ‘green country of the world’.

 As we pulled the car aside to take a quick pic, it was incredible to find this goat head mounted in a tree.